global-121/121-platform/interfaces/README.md

 The tools to run or build all interfaces:

 - [Git](https://git-scm.com/)

 - (Optional) [NVM - Node Version Manager](http://nvm.sh/)
   To install the required version of Node.js and to prevent conflicts between projects or components using other versions of Node.js.
+  After installing NVM run:

+      nvm install && nvm install-latest-npm

 - [Node.js](https://nodejs.org/) **v10+ LTS**
+  With NPM **v6.9+**

 - [Ionic CLI](https://ionicframework.com/docs/installation/cli) **v4+**
   Install with: `npm install -g ionic@^4`